 In Holtby, the Court of Appeal concluded, following Bonnington Castings, that the defendant did factually cause the damage because they materially contributed to it.
 However, unlike in Bonnington Castings only held the defendant liable to the extent of their contribution.
 Fairchild v Glenhaven Funeral Services

-The House of Lords approved the judgement in McGhee v National Coal Board in Fairchild v Glenhaven Funeral Services, affirming that in certain cases it is sufficient for the claimant to show the defendant materially contributed to the risk of harm.
+In Fairchild v Glenhaven Funeral Services, the HL approved the judgement in McGhee v National Coal Board.
+This means that in certain cases it is sufficient for the claimant to show the defendant materially contributed to the risk of harm.
 This principle was extended in Fairchild to include cases where a claimant can show that multiple claimants contributed to their harm, although can’t show with certainty which defendant was the but-for cause of the harm.

 2 – Legal Causation

 Intervening acts, or novus actus interveniens, can break the chain of causation between the defendant and the victim.
-Whilst they might factually be a cause for the loss, legally the Court concludes they are not responsible for and therefore did not cause the loss.
+Whilst factually they might be a cause for the loss, legally they are not said to have caused the loss.

 Intervening natural events